Areas of Practice:Estate PlanningWills, Trusts, Advanced DirectivesProbate and Trust AdministrationAdoption

 To download all of Scott C. Dixion's contact information and more directly to your smart phone simply scan the bar code to the right with your smart phone.

 The information provided on this website does not constitute legal advice.
 If you require legal assistance, please contact a licensed attorney.
-By using our website, or contacting Zies Widerman & Malek (ZWM), no attorney-client relationship is established.
-We cannot, and do not, represent clients prior to determining that no conflict of interest may exist and that ZWM chooses to accept representation for you legal issues.
-Correspondingly, the contents of any communication sent by you to ZWM prior to representation, unless expressly indicated otherwise by ZWM, may not be held as confidential by law.
+By using our website, or contacting Widerman Malek, PL (WM), no attorney-client relationship is established.
+We cannot, and do not, represent clients prior to determining that no conflict of interest may exist and that WM chooses to accept representation for your legal issues.
+Correspondingly, the contents of any communication sent by you to WM prior to representation, unless expressly indicated otherwise by WM, may not be held as confidential by law.